yiwenguo/Deep-Likelihood-Network/README.md

 * scikit-image

 # Prepare Data
 We use [[CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html)] and [[SUN397](https://groups.csail.mit.edu/vision/SUN/)] in the image inpainting and interpolation experiments.
 For CelebA, the aligned images are used and the first 100,000 images sorted automatically by `os.listdir(path)` is used for training.
-If your training, validation and test images are stored at `./data/CelebA/train/images`, `./data/CelebA/val/images`, and `./data/CelebA/test/images`, respectively, then run the provided python script to generate .npz files at `./data/CelebA/numpy':
+If your training, validation and test images are stored at `./data/CelebA/train/images`, `./data/CelebA/val/images`, and `./data/CelebA/test/images`, respectively, then you can run the provided python script to generate .npz files at `./data/CelebA/numpy`:
 ```
 python create_celeba_npz.py
 ```